Adam Nable

 Adam Nable (born 4 September 1975) is an Australian former professional rugby league footballer who played in the 1990s and 2000s.
-He played for the Manly-Warringah Sea Eagles, Wakefield Trinity (Heritage № 1091), Balmain Tigers, Wests Tigers and North Queensland Cowboys.
-He later played for the New York Knights in the AMNRL, and was vice-captain there.
+He played for the Manly-Warringah Sea Eagles, Wakefield Trinity, Balmain Tigers, Wests Tigers and North Queensland Cowboys.
+He later played for the New York Knights in the American National Rugby League, and was vice-captain there.
 He is the brother of player-turned-filmmaker Matt Nable.

 Playing career

 Nable made his first grade debut for Manly-Warringah in Round 22 1995, coming off the bench in a 32-4 victory over South Sydney at Brookvale Oval.
 This would be Nable's only appearance for Manly.
 The club would go on to win the minor premiership but were defeated in the grand final by Canterbury-Bankstown.

 In 1997, Nable joined Balmain and became a regular in the team over the next 3 seasons.
-Nable played in the club's final top grade game as a stand-alone entity which was against the Canberra Raiders at Bruce Stadium in Round 26 1999.
-Balmain lost the match 42-14.
+In August 1999, Nable played in the club's final top grade game as a stand-alone entity, a 42-14 loss to the Canberra Raiders at Bruce Stadium.